ManuelDeLeon/sveltekit-firebase-ssr/README.md

 At risk of angering the FP gods I decided to go with classes for the document models.
 `/src/lib/models/Document.ts` is the base class for Firebase documents. `_collection` is to be overridden with the path to the collection. `_dbFields` holds the fields that will make it to the database (not every field in the model needs to be stored).
 `/src/lib/models/Counter.ts` holds the definition of the `Counter` item.
-The constructor adds the fields it wants to persist in the DB (text and done).
-It also overrides `_collection` with the name of the Firebase collection (`'todos'`).
+The constructor adds the fields it wants to persist in the DB (in this case it's just `count`).
+It also overrides `_collection` with the name of the Firebase collection (`'counters'`).

 ## Firebase reactivity